Quick Answer

 Common mistakes include: not merging properly (pronouncing both meem and ba separately), missing ghunnah duration, incomplete merging (partial "m" sound remains), incorrect lip position, confusing Idgham Shafawī with other rules, and inconsistent ghunnah quality.
 Fix these by practicing complete merging, using metronome for ghunnah timing, ensuring proper lip closure, and memorizing that only ba triggers Idgham Shafawī.

-Ready to Master Idgham Shafawī Rules with Expert Guidance?
+Ready to Master Idgham Shafawī Rules with Experienced Guidance?

 Start Learning Tajweed Today